Dreaming381/Latios-Framework-Documentation/Core/ISystem Support.md

 # ISystem Support

-The Latios Framework has great support for `ISystem` with utilities to provide the same capabilities as SubSystem, but for Burst-compatible systems.
+The Latios Framework has great support for `ISystem` with utilities to provide the same capabilities as `SubSystem`, but for Burst-compatible systems.
 This page lists out the various features which are expected to work in `ISystem` and how to utilize them.

 ## OnNewScene and ShouldUpdateSystem